Southern Fried Okra

 Instructions

-To Make the Okra:
+To Make the Okra

 - Place the okra pieces, buttermilk garlic salt, and pepper into a large bowl.
-Stir to combine.1 pound fresh okra pods1 cup buttermilk1 teaspoon garlic salt½ teaspoon ground black pepper
+Stir to combine.1 pound fresh okra pods1 cup buttermilk1 teaspoon garlic salt½ teaspoon black pepper

 To Make the Breading: